CRYO-CELL International (OTCMKTS:CCEL) versus Harsco (OTCMKTS:HSC) Financial Survey

 CRYO-CELL International (OTCMKTS:CCEL) and Harsco (NYSE:HSC) are both small-cap medical companies, but which is the better investment?
-We will contrast the two companies based on the strength of their institutional ownership, risk, profitability, earnings, dividends, analyst recommendations and valuation.
+We will contrast the two companies based on the strength of their valuation, earnings, risk, profitability, analyst recommendations, institutional ownership and dividends.

-0.3% of CRYO-CELL International shares are held by institutional investors.
-Comparatively, 92.2% of Harsco shares are held by institutional investors.
-54.0% of CRYO-CELL International shares are held by insiders.
-Comparatively, 1.6% of Harsco shares are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

-This is a breakdown of current ratings for CRYO-CELL International and Harsco, as reported by MarketBeat.
+This is a breakdown of recent ratings and target prices for CRYO-CELL International and Harsco, as reported by MarketBeat.com.

 |Sell Ratings